PDF Download: Preservation Chicago’s 2021 Chicago 7 Most Endangered Booklet

 Current zoning would allow for a 33-story building, but a zoning change is required to allow for a residential use and the proposed 50% increase in the total unit count from 228 to 343 units.
 Preservation Chicago strongly encouraged 42nd Ward Alderman Brendan Reilly to require that the historic building be incorporated into the new construction $150 million development plans as part of the zoning change.

 We outreached to 42nd Ward Alderman Brendan Reilly and to the developer, The Habitat Company, to encourage a preservation-sensitive project.
 Additionally, Preservation Chicago spoke in favor of preservation, adaptive reuse and incorporating the existing building into the new construction plans at the community meetings held in December 2019.
+After the community meeting, Alderman Reilly agreed to support the new development without any requirements for preservation.
+The project has moved through various City of Chicago approvals culminating in the approval of Chicago City Council in June 2020 with plans for complete demolition and new construction.

-Wrigley Lodge / Salvation Army Building
+Braun & Fitts Butterine Factory / Wrigley Lodge / Salvation Army Bldg.

-OVERVIEW: Wrigley Lodge / Salvation Army Building
+OVERVIEW: Braun & Fitts Butterine Factory / Wrigley Lodge / Salvation Army Bldg.

-Due to skyrocketing valuations, the Salvation Army is planning to sell it’s building complex at 509 N. Union Avenue.
+Due to skyrocketing land valuations, the Salvation Army is planning to sell its building complex at 509 N. Union Avenue.
 The Salvation Army had considered renovating the four buildings on the site, but ultimately decided to offer the property for sale.
 The complex of buildings is expected to sell for between $30 million and $40 million.
 The underlying zoning would allow new development much taller and denser than the existing structures.

 The Wrigley Lodge / Salvation Army Building is a unique blend of two distinct architectural styles.
-A soaring Streamline Modern element joins the 5-and 6-story red brick industrial lofts to create wonderfully balanced asymmetry.The result is an iconic building.
-Its distinctive appearance and important history make this building an important one to save.
+A soaring Streamline Modern element joins the five and six-story red brick industrial lofts to create wonderfully balanced asymmetry.
+The result is an iconic building.
+Its distinctive appearance and important history make this building important to save and a good candidate for Chicago Landmark Designation.

-HISTORY: Wrigley Lodge / Salvation Army Building
+HISTORY: Braun & Fitts Butterine Factory / Wrigley Lodge / Salvation Army Bldg.

 The Wrigley Lodge / Salvation Army Building was originally built as the Braun & Fitts Butterine Factory in 1891.
 At that time, margarine was an innovative disruptor in the butter industry.
-The dairy industry was sufficiently threatened to wage a passionate lobbying campaign that resulted in the 1886 federal Margarine Act to hinder the growth of margarine through aggressive taxation and expensive licensing fees.
-The lobbying effort was also waged at the state level.
-Wisconsin, Michigan and multiple other states banned margarine completely, while in Illinois, the butter lobby was successful at getting a law enacted in 1897 to prohibit the coloring of margarine.
-Braun & Fitts considered moving its operations to Indiana, but ultimately decided to remain and challenge the constitutionality of the law.
-They continued to manufacture and color margarine with the expectation that they would be arrested.
-Arrests were made and after a series of trials, the law was struck down as unconstitutional in 1898.
-However, a new federal law imposing a 10 cent per pound tax on colored margarine was passed in 1902, which the Supreme Court upheld in the 1904 decision McCray v.
-United States.
+The dairy industry felt sufficiently threatened to wage a passionate lobbying campaign in Washington D.C. that resulted in the 1886 federal Margarine Act to hinder the growth of margarine through aggressive taxation and expensive licensing fees.
+The lobbying campaign was also conducted at the state level.
+Wisconsin, Michigan and multiple other states banned margarine completely. while in Illinois, the butter lobby was successful at getting a law enacted in 1897 to prohibit the coloring of margarine.
+At that time, Braun & Fitts considered moving its operations to Indiana, but ultimately decided to remain and challenge the constitutionality of the law.
+They continued to manufacture and color margarine with the

 William Wrigley Jr. repurchased the building in 1929 with a very different intention.
 The Black Friday stock market crash occurred on October 25, 1929.
 Approximately one year later, Wrigley donated the property to the Salvation Army for use as a lodging house for unemployed men.
 A formal ceremony was held on October 23, 1930 to open the “New Start Lodge,” soon to be renamed the “Wrigley Lodge.”
 Lewis E. Myers, chairman of the Salvation Army’s board and president of the Chicago Board of Education, presided over the event, and it featured many prominent local civic and religious leaders as speakers.

-Wrigley Lodge had the capacity to lodge 1,200 men nightly and to feed over 2,000.
+Wrigley Lodge had the capacity to house 1,200 men nightly and to feed over 2,000.
 But the goals were more broad and included rehabilitation services, paid employment opportunities within the buildings, and assistance in finding employment.
 Baths were available and clothing was fumigated each night.
 Plans included the installation of a barber shop, tailor shop, and shoe repair shop, each to be manned by craftsmen found among the lodgers.
-The craftsmen were to be paid, but their services were to be free to the lodgers.
+The craftsmen were to be paid, but their services were provided free to the lodgers.
+The Wrigley Lodge served as a homeless shelter throughout the Great Depression and World War II.
+Following the war, it increasingly served as a veterans’ rehabilitation center to assist returning servicemen.

 After the war, the Salvation Army began a fundraising campaign to remodel the building, and on December 9, 1947, a permit was issued for the alterations.
 It was remodeled in the Streamline Moderne style including the striking, asymmetric, vertical entryway with glass block and rounded corners.